alist-org/docs/docs/config/configuration.md

 :::: details Expand to view `ssl_mode` parameter options

-If you don’t know how to fill in, fill in the default blank, no need to modify, if you can’t use it if you don’t fill it in, do your own research, and you can’t provide much effective help
+If you don't know how to fill in, fill in the default blank, no need to modify, if you can't use it if you don't fill it in, do your own research, and you can't provide much effective help

 ---